CarlSargunar/Umbraco-Docker-Workshop/5-Website-Container.md

 ***Action:*** In the **UmbWeb** folder create a Dockerfile to define the components of the Umbraco container.
 Paste the contents below in that file, and make sure the line endings are **LF**.

-Warning: this WILL take a little while to run, so please be patient.
+*Note: this WILL take a little while to run, so please be patient.*

 ```dockerfile
 # Use the SDK image to build and publish the website